-As disclosed under Note 16 to the financial statements, the statement of financial position reflects property, plant and equipment balance of Kshs.1,374,214,229.
-The balance includes the value of land on which the Headquarters of the Board stands of Kshs.75,000,000.
-However, as previously reported, the Management did not provide ownership documents for the land for audit review.
+As disclosed in Note 16 to the financial statements, the statement of financial position reflects he property, plant and equipment balance totalling to Kshs.1,406,573,095.
+The balance includes the value of land totalling to Kshs.75,000,000 on which the headquarters of the Board stands.
+However, and as previously reported, the land has no title deed.
+Further, the balance includes land and buildings in regional offices valued at Kshs.196,279,850 whose entire cost was subjected to a depreciation of 2.5% accumulating to Kshs.10,259,045.
+However, land is not depreciable.